manatlan/htag/RunnersBronx.md

 (only one option will require py3.8 (shared memory dict) the news webrunners will only rely on WS transport (no more http), so tags will live only during a ws session (I don't try anymore to try to keep them in complex soft/ipc architectures).
 So full compatibility with **tag.update**, uvloop, gunicorn/uvicorn web workers, oauth flow, etc ... and so, they are pretty solids and simples to maintain.

+Currently, the futur htagweb is here (0.8), but only for tests  !

-currently, i'm working on htagweb, and will release a new version soon ... after that, will release a htag without web runners, and will remove all deprecated ...
+currently, i'm working on htagweb, and will release a new version (0.9, with bugfixes on 0.8) soon ... after that, will release a htag without web runners, and will remove all deprecated ...

 the "1.0" is coming soon (this year!).
 But everything on htag side is ok (no more big bang changes!)